arquivo/arquivo404/README.md

 ### Specifying the URL to search in web archives

-Some websites redirect broken links to a soft 404 page that looses track of the original missing URL.
-In theses cases, by default the arquivo404 script would search for web-archived versions of the URL of the soft 404 page, rather than the broken URL.
+Some websites redirect broken links to a soft 404 page that looses track of the original broken URL.
+In theses cases, by default the arquivo404 script would search for web-archived versions of the soft 404 page, instead of the broken URL.
-If the website can somehow keep track of the broken URL that was requested and inject it in its soft 404 page using the ```url```, this issue can be solved:
+If the website could keep track of the broken URL that was requested and inject it in its soft 404 page using the ```url```, this issue would be solved:

 ```html
 <div id="messageDiv"></div>